 Sinks come in a variety of styles, sizes and materials to suit different spaces and uses.
-Here are some of the main types:

 These sinks are installed from above the benchtop with the edges of the sink over the benchtop's surface.
 With the sink and drainer combined, they're generally easier to install and more cost effective overall.